-STATEMENT OF GENERAL RAYMOND T. ODIERNO, USA, CHIEF OF STAFF OF THE ARMY

-3 General Odierno: Thank you, Chairman McCain, Ranking Member Reed, other distinguished members of the Senate Armed 4 5 Services Committee.
-Thank you for allowing us the 6 opportunity to talk about this important topic today.
-As I sit here before you today as sequestration looms 7 8 in 2016, I am truly concerned about our future and how we are investing in our Nation's defense.
-I believe this is 9 the most uncertain I have seen the national security 10 11 environment in my nearly 40 years of service.
-The amount 12 and velocity of instability continues to increase around the The Islamic State in Iraq and the Levant's 13 world. unforeseen expansion, the rapid disintegration of order in 14 15 Iraq and Syria have dramatically escalated conflict in the 16 region.
+- 1 STATEMENT OF GENERAL RAYMOND T. ODIERNO, USA, CHIEF OF - 2 STAFF OF THE ARMY - 3 General Odierno: Thank you, Chairman McCain, Ranking - 4 Member Reed, other distinguished members of the Senate Armed - 5 Services Committee.
+Thank you for allowing us the - 6 opportunity to talk about this important topic today. - 7 As I sit here before you today as sequestration looms - 8 in 2016, I am truly concerned about our future and how we - 9 are investing in our Nation's defense.
+I believe this is - 10 the most uncertain I have seen the national security - 11 environment in my nearly 40 years of service.
+The amount - 12 and velocity of instability continues to increase around the - 13 world.
+The Islamic State in Iraq and the Levant's - 14 unforeseen expansion, the rapid disintegration of order in - 15 Iraq and Syria have dramatically escalated conflict in the - 16 region.
 Order within Yemen is splintering.
-The al Qaeda 17 insurgency Shia expansion continues there.
-And the country is quickly approaching a civil war.
-18 efforts raise concerns with our allies and our regional interests while the cycle of North Korean provocation continues to increase.

-In north and west Africa, anarchy, extremism, and terrorism continue to threaten the interest of the United States, as well as our allies and partners.

-In Europe, Russia's intervention in the Ukraine challenges the resolve of the European Union and the effectiveness of the North Atlantic Treaty Organization.
-Across the Pacific, China's military modernization
+The al Qaeda - 17 insurgency Shia expansion continues there.
+And the country - 18 is quickly approaching a civil war. - In north and west Africa, anarchy, extremism, and - 20 terrorism continue to threaten the interest of the United - 21 States, as well as our allies and partners. - 22 In Europe, Russia's intervention in the Ukraine - 23 challenges the resolve of the European Union and the - 24 effectiveness of the North Atlantic Treaty Organization. - 25 Across the Pacific, China's military modernization

-The rate of humanitarian and disaster relief missions, such as the recent threat of Ebola, heightens the level of uncertainty we face around the world, along with constant evolving threats to the homeland.

-8 Despite all of this, we continue to reduce our military 9 capabilities.
-I would like to remind everyone that over the 10 last 3 years, we have already significantly reduced the 11 capabilities of the United States Army and this is before 12 sequestration will begin again in 2016.
-In the last 3 years, the Army's active component end strength has been 13 14 reduced by 80,000, the reserve component by 18,000.
-We have 15 13 less active component brigade combat teams.
-We have 16 eliminated three active aviation brigades.
-We are removing over 800 rotary wing aircraft from the Army inventory.
-17 We have already slashed investments in modernization by 25 18 19 We have eliminated our much-needed entry fighting percent.
-20 vehicle modernization program, and we have eliminated our 21 Scout helicopter development program.
-We have significantly 22 delayed other upgrades for many of our systems and aging 23 platforms.

-24 Readiness has been degraded to its lowest level in 20 25 years.
+- 1 efforts raise concerns with our allies and our regional - 2 interests while the cycle of North Korean provocation - 3 continues to increase. - 4 The rate of humanitarian and disaster relief missions, - 5 such as the recent threat of Ebola, heightens the level of - 6 uncertainty we face around the world, along with constant - 7 evolving threats to the homeland. - 8 Despite all of this, we continue to reduce our military - 9 capabilities.
+I would like to remind everyone that over the - 10 last 3 years, we have already significantly reduced the - 11 capabilities of the United States Army and this is before - 12 sequestration will begin again in 2016.
+In the last 3 - 13 years, the Army's active component end strength has been - 14 reduced by 80,000, the reserve component by 18,000.
+We have - 15 13 less active component brigade combat teams.
+We have - 16 eliminated three active aviation brigades.
+We are removing - over 800 rotary wing aircraft from the Army inventory.
+We - 18 have already slashed investments in modernization by 25 - 19 percent.
+We have eliminated our much-needed entry fighting - 20 vehicle modernization program, and we have eliminated our - 21 Scout helicopter development program.
+We have significantly - 22 delayed other upgrades for many of our systems and aging - 23 platforms. - Readiness has been degraded to its lowest level in 20 - 25 years.
 In fiscal year 2013 under sequestration, only 10